Veggie Rice, Pasta, Potatoes are Substitutes for High Calorie Carbs

-Many struggling to lose weight eat rice, pasta and potatoes daily.
-I call these the “major carbs” as opposed to bread, fruits, cookies, chips which I call “minor carbs.”
-All have few nutrients, high calories, and high carbs.
-Quickly broken down into simple sugar in the stomach they raise blood sugar and are converted to fat and produce hunger.
-Some of this sugar is utilized by the body to fuel your activities, from digestion and breathing to walking and exercise.
-Insulin converts excess sugar and is stored in the muscles and liver as glycogen and the remaining is converted to fat.
+Veggie carbs made from vegetables such as cauliflower, zucchini and lentils are low carb alternatives for overweight individuals and diabetics who eat eat rice, pasta and potatoes daily.
+Rice, pasta and potatoes are the the “major carbs” as opposed to bread, fruits, cookies, and chips which are termed “minor carbs.”
+All have few nutrients, high calories, and high carbs with almost impossible portion control.
+Quickly broken down into simple sugar in the stomach, these carbs raise blood sugar, are converted to fat, and produce hunger.
+Some of this sugar is utilized by the body to fuel activities such as walking and exercise, while other provide energy for digestion and breathing..
+When the carb ingestion exceeds the bodies need, the excess sugar is converted into fat.

 Weight loss through reduction in fat storage is only one of the reasons to reduce these carbs.
-Here are some risks associated with eating these major carb:
+Here are some risks associated with eating these major carbs:

 - Increased sugar cravings and hunger

 - High blood sugar spikes which later result in lethargy and fatigue

 - Mental fog